 It’s easy to understand why nearly all non-Christians, secularists, and the media misunderstand Christianity.
-Today words and their definitions are nearly meaningless because the same words are used to support particular, even opposite agendas.
-Relativism and proof-texting are the means to this end, justifying the terms people use about themselves and others.
+Today, words and their definitions are nearly meaningless because they are used interchangeably to support opposite agendas.
+Relativism and proof-texting are one means to this end, often justifying the terms people use about themselves and others.

-Christianity is rooted in the historical person and work of Jesus Christ.
-Jesus’s words and actions communicate God’s unconditional, immeasurable love, expressing God’s unbending commitment to human redemption.
-To know Jesus is to know God; one’s belief about Jesus yields eternal consequences.
+Genuine Christianity is rooted in the historical person and work of Jesus Christ.
+Jesus’s words and actions communicate God’s unconditional, immeasurable love, and his actions made possible redemption.
+To know Jesus is to know God; and one’s belief about Jesus yields eternal consequences.

-Love is demonstrated through action; consider the numerous humanitarian organizations, hospitals, charities, schools, and social reform efforts begun by Christians that have transformed societies worldwide.
-Or the assurance of kindness, joy, and hope expressed by those who genuinely know the origin of such gifts.
+Love is demonstrated through action.
+Such action has been historically documented in the numerous humanitarian organizations, hospitals, charities, schools, and social reform efforts begun by genuine Christians who transformed societies serving their neighbors.